Executive and Team Coach

 The cornerstone of a powerful leader lies in the self-awareness to know what your strengths are and when it is best to use them.
 Even more important is the ability to understand when you are overusing your strengths to the detriment of your team’s development.

-R2 Strengths Profiler As a Tool For Greater Self-Awareness
+Strengths Profile As a Tool For Greater Self-Awareness

 Raymond runs an account group in a fast-paced, service-oriented business.
 He came to me for Executive Coaching with the goal of identifying areas for improvement, including how to become a more effective leader.
-One of the tools we used during the coaching was CAPP’s R2 Strengths Profiler (formerly Realise2 Strengths), which analyzes 60 strengths based on:
+One of the tools we used during the coaching was CAPP’s Strengths Profile, which analyzes 60 strengths based on:

 - impact on performance